bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

 The configuration examples for :ref:`NGINX <reverse-proxy-nginx>` and for :ref:`Apache http <reverse-proxy-apache>` follows all these recommendations.
-The provided configuration script for :ref:`Microsoft IIS <reverse-proxy-iis>` routes all traffic to the Axon Ivy Engine.
+The provided configuration script for :ref:`Microsoft IIS <reverse-proxy-iis>` routes all traffic to the |ivy-engine|.
 We recommend to only route specific applications by manually modifing the rules in :guilabel:`URL Rewrite`.

-Block URLs on the Axon Ivy Engine
+Block URLs on the |ivy-engine|
 *********************************

-Alternatively, URLs can also be blocked directly on the Axon Ivy Engine which utilizes and underlying Apache Tomcat for serving HTTP requests.
+Alternatively, URLs can also be blocked directly on the |ivy-engine| which utilizes and underlying Apache Tomcat for serving HTTP requests.
 Open the :ref:`web-xml` file in :file:`[engineDir]/configuration/` and add the following configuration inside the :code:`<web-app>` tag to block system access: